By Jason Wasserman MD PhD FRCPC

 Atypia is a word pathologists use to describe cells that look different from normal, healthy cells in that same location.
 Pathologists look at the size, shape, and colour of the stromal cells to decide if they are atypical.
 The stromal cells in a borderline phyllodes tumour may show mild to moderate atypia.

-Cells divide in order to create new cells.
+Cells divide to create new cells.
 The process of creating a new cell is called mitosis, and a cell that is dividing is called a mitotic figure.
 The number of dividing cells is an important feature for the pathologist to count when determining the type of phyllodes tumour.
 For this reason, many pathology reports will include the number of mitotic figures seen in the tissue sample.
 The count is usually expressed as the number of mitotic figures seen in 10 high-power (high magnification) microscopic fields examined.
 It is common for a borderline phyllodes tumour to have mitotic figures with a rate between 2 and 5 mitotic figures per 10 high-powered fields.
 In contrast, mitotic figures are usually found throughout a malignant phyllodes tumour with a rate exceeding 5 per 10 high-powered fields.

 The pattern of growth is a term pathologists use to describe the way the tumour grows into the surrounding normal breast tissue.
 It is an important feature; however, it can often only be assessed after the entire tumour has been removed.
 In a borderline phyllodes tumour, the pattern of growth is often described as well-circumscribed which means there is a clear border between the tumour and the surrounding normal breast tissue.
 However, some areas of the tumour may show a permeative pattern of growth which means the tumour is extending into the surrounding normal breast tissue.